Tintin user guide

-There are several compilers available on Tintin.
+There are several compilers available through the module system on Tintin.
 This gives you flexibility to obtain programs that run optimally on Tintin.

-- gcc - the new version (6.1.0) generates good code, if you tell it to use the new instructions.
-You can use this compiler by doing
+- gcc - the newest version usually generates the best code, if you tell it to use the new instructions.
+Check which version is the newest by doing module avail.

 The compiler executable is named gcc for C, g++ for C++, and gfortran for Fortran.

 To use the new instructions available on tintin (AVX and FMA4), give the additional options "-mavx -mfma4" to gcc.
 For good performance with this compiler you should also specify optimization at least at level -O2 or -O3.
 Also try using -march=native, which will enable all the instructions on the CPU.

 - intel+mkl - usually generates good code, even on the AMD cpus of tintin.
-You can use this compiler by doing
+As with gcc, it is good to use the latest version.

 The compiler executable is named icc for C, icpc for C++, and ifort for Fortran.